NAIST-SE/code-review/docs/index.md

 # About

-In this page, we aim to summarize how Code Review research has evolved into its currentstate over the last decade.
-Our vigorous systematic study revolves around four research questions to uncover changes into the targetofcontributionsandmethodologies,replicabilityof existing studies and the evolution of CRterminologies.
-From a collection of 7,266papers from the top software engineering venues, we generate visual maps for the final 148 collected papers from 53 conferences, 16journals, and 79 snowball papers.
+This catalog of papers are the result of a systematic study that was aimed to summarize how Code Review research has evolved into its current state over the last decade.
+The collection includes descriptions for the 148 collected papers from 53 conferences, 16 journals, and 79 snowball papers.

 # Pages
 * [Code Review Papers](https://naist-se.github.io/code-review/publications/)